top of page

 Jan 132 min read

-Black Americans Don’t Need Saving.
-We Need Systems
+Why Black Americans Don't Need Saving: The Case for Black-Built Systems

 Black America has never lacked intelligence, creativity, or resilience.
 What we have lacked, by design, are systems that allow those qualities to compound over time.